Tax Planning Window to Save in Lifetime Taxes

 Open Window For Retirement Tax Planning

-The window opens when you have access to your 10 and 12% tax brackets (or sometimes 22 or 24%).
-This usually is due to retirement, but you can often earn less later in your career and take advantage of this retirement tax strategy.
+The window opens when you can access your 10 and 12% tax brackets (or sometimes 22 or 24%).
+This is usually due to retirement, but you can earn less later in your career and take advantage of this retirement tax strategy.

 Use this Tax Planning Window wisely because it closes when you are forced to take income again.